freenas/freenas-docs/userguide/jails.rst

 * :file:`iocage/` datasets on activated pools are independent of each other and do **not** share any data.

-.. note:: The iocage config is backed up to
-   :ref:`new boot environments <Boot>`.
+.. note:: iocage jail configs are stored in :file:`/mnt/{pool}/iocage/jails/{jail}`.
+These are backed up to :ref:`new boot environments <Boot>`.
 This means that rolling back to a previous boot environment preserves jail and plugin settings.